DiPierro/autolocal/README.md

 `scripts` - various shell scripts

 ## Dependencies

+The project is built to work with specific Amazon Web Services resources (SES, DynamoDB, S3, API Gateway, AWS Lambda).

 Most of the code is written in Python 3; there is also some JavaScript/CSS/HTML.